Tuesday, 13 March 2012

-I do not wish to get into a beauty contest over this but I would contend that without an understanding of at least the basic issues that caused the war ones understanding of the rest of history after this event is diminished considerably.
+I do not wish to get into a beauty contest over this, but I would contend that without an understanding of at least the fundamental issues that caused the war one's opinion of the rest of history after this event is diminished considerably.

-Having said that any student worth their salt should be very wary of agendas being set (including mine) when someone such as Lay and others argue the need for a new curriculum.
-Lay recently said “I know my history and I know that it was in the 17th century that the disparate national histories of these islands came together to forge the modern world”.
+Having said that any student worth their salt should be very wary of agendas being set (including mine) when someone such as Lay and others argues the need for a new curriculum.
+Lay recently said, “I know my history and that it was in the 17th century that the disparate national histories of these islands came together to forge the modern world”.

 I have nothing wrong with the list.
-All are fine historians and have made or are making important contributions to the expansion of our understanding of a complex subject.
-However the majority of historians contained in this list are in one form or another revisionist historians.
+All are excellent historians and have made or are making significant contributions to the expansion of our understanding of a complex subject.
+However, the majority of historians contained in this list are in one form or another revisionist historians.

-But one social current that Lay and for that matter other revisionist historians have downplayed is the role of economics in people’s actions.
-In fact it has become trendy nowadays to completely rule out that the events of the civil war could be better understood with a thorough understanding of the economic changes that helped bring about such a seminal event in English history.
+But one political current that Lay and for that matter other revisionist historians have downplayed is the role of economics in people’s actions.
+In fact, it has become trendy nowadays to completely rule out that the events of the civil war could be better understood with a thorough understanding of the economic changes that helped bring about such a seminal event in English history.

 This last bit I do not agree.
-The Whig interpretation of history whether you agree or dis-agree with this genre it is alive and kicking in the 21st century.
+The Whig interpretation of history whether you agree or disagree with this genre it is alive and kicking in the 21st century.
 Some of the biggest TV historians such as Tristram Hunt, Simon Sharma exhibit Whig tendencies.
 But this is not the main point.
 Lay’s real beef is with Marxist historiography.
 Lay blames Marxist historians such as Christopher Hill for using base and superstructure to best understand the civil war.
-Lay believes that the demise of Marxism has once again brought the role of religion as the main driving force behind civil war.
-Lay has the right to his ideology but the constant attack by revisionists and their apologists is doing untold disservice to those students who wish to have a multi rather than one dimensional understanding of the civil war.
+Lay believes that the demise of Marxism has once again brought the role of religion as the primary driving force behind civil war.
+Lay has the right to his ideology, but the constant attack by revisionists and their apologists is doing an untold disservice to those students who wish to have a multi rather than one-dimensional understanding of the civil war.